-Well-service workers at Baker Hughes Inc. (BHI) started a strike over pay and pensions at 12 offshore oil installations in Norway, threatening output and other operations by companies including Statoil ASA (STL) and Royal Dutch Shell Plc.
+Well-service workers at Baker Hughes Inc. (BHI:US) started a strike over pay and pensions at 12 offshore oil installations in Norway, threatening output and other operations by companies including Statoil ASA (STL) and Royal Dutch Shell Plc.
 (RDSA)

 The 114 workers stopped work after a midnight deadline passed without an agreement being reached, the Norwegian Oil Industry Association, or OLF, said in an e-mailed statement.

 “There’ll be no short-term impact on production, but we’ll have to postpone some drilling projects,” Ola Anders Skauby, a spokesman for Stavanger, Norway-based Statoil, said in a phone interview.
 “It will affect drilling on some of the mobile rigs we rent and on some of our own rigs, but we can’t yet say how many projects this will impact.”

 The Baker Hughes pay dispute is the third to affect the Norwegian oil industry in the last two weeks.
 A strike by pilot- boat workers threatened output at land-based facilities before it was resolved on June 2, while a walk-out by security staff at the country’s airports curbed helicopter transport to offshore platforms before the conflict ended on June 8.

 “Drilling rigs will fall out first,” Rolf Onarheim, a spokesman for the Safe labor union, said by mobile phone before the talks ended.
 “In the longer term, oil and gas production might also be affected.”